Skip to content

 - `data/code_hallucination/code_hallucination_data.json` — List of samples

-- `data/code_hallucination/code_hallucination_metadata.json` — Metadata (instance_id, repo, format_type, hallucination_type, injector_model, is_hallucinated)
+- `data/code_hallucination/code_hallucination_metadata.json` — Metadata (instance_id, original_id, repo, format_type, hallucination_type, injector_model, is_hallucinated)

 ---